6 Dog Sitting Tips to Leave Your Kennel SafelyLast updated: August 23, 2017

 - Health issues: Leave detailed notes on current treatments that are on-going and a list of all moms.

 - Nursing moms: Leave notes about each mom clipped to her pen.
 For example: she's a good mom easy going, does not like to be disturbed when nursing, etc.

 - You know and will mark who may come into heat.
 If a heat cycle is noted your helpers need to call the "Go To" person to handle this.

-- Pregnant Moms For moms that are due to whelp, designate a person to handle this and make sure everyone knows how to get in touch with that individual.
+- Pregnant Dogs For pregnant dogs that are due to whelp, designate a person to handle this and make sure everyone knows how to get in touch with that individual.
 Make sure all of the supplies needed are readily available and they are trained on how and when to use them.

 Again when it comes to leaving notes about animals, I suggest using clothes pins and 3x5 index cards and clip to pen or use a card holder.
 Clearly mark pregnant moms, who they are and how far along (30 days or 45 days).
 People always keep a closer eye on close-up moms.

 - Call Your Veterinarian Let your veterinarian know that you will be out of town and if there are any issues, you have instructed your kennel sitters to bring them to the clinic!
 Let your vet know when you will return and reassure them that you will take care of bill when you return.
 Give your vet office the name of the "Go To" person you have put in charge so they know who to contact when the animal is ready to return to the kennel.
 We don't want animals boarding until you return.

 Be prepared and you will never have an emergency.
 A little planning and lots of communication makes for a successful and positive kennel sitting experience and a comfortable and relaxing vacation for you.

 Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health